doerte/doerte.github.com/publications/index.md

 Publications
 ------------

+Hessler, D., Jonkers, R., Stowe, L. & Bastiaanse,
+R. (in press).
+The whole is more than the sum of its parts - audiovisual processing of phonemes investigated with ERPs.
+*Brain and Language*.

 Hessler, D., Jonkers, R. & Bastiaanse,
 R. (2012).
 [Processing of audiovisual stimuli in aphasic and non-brain-damaged listeners.](http://www.tandfonline.com/doi/abs/10.1080/02687038.2011.608840) *Aphasiology* 26, 83-102.

+Hessler, D. (2011).
+[Audiovisual processing in aphasic and non-brain-damaged listeners.
+The whole is more than the sum of its parts.](http://irs.ub.rug.nl/ppn/338802789) PhD Thesis.

 Hessler, D. (2011).
 Audiovisuelle Verarbeitung von Phonemen bei Aphasie.
 In Hanne, S., Fritzsche, T., Ott, S., Adelt, A. (eds.) [*Spektrum Patholinguistik (4)*](http://opus.kobv.de/ubp/volltexte/2011/5314/pdf/spath04.pdf).
 Potsdam: Universitätsverlag Potsdam.